Books written (or edited) by Yours Truly

 Phenotypic Plasticity: Beyond Nature and Nurture, Johns Hopkins University Press, 2001.
 This is the first work to synthesize the burgeoning area of plasticity studies, providing a conceptual overview as well as a technical treatment of its major components.
 Phenotypic plasticity integrates the insights of ecological genetics, developmental biology, and evolutionary theory.
 Plasticity research asks foundational questions about how living organisms are capable of variation in their genetic makeup and in their responses to environmental factors.
 For instance, how do novel adaptive phenotypes originate?
 How do organisms detect and respond to stressful environments?
 What is the balance between genetic or natural constraints (such as gravity) and natural selection?
 The author begins by defining phenotypic plasticity and detailing its history, including important experiments and methods of statistical and graphical analysis.
 He then provides extended examples of the molecular basis of plasticity, the plasticity of development, the ecology of plastic responses, and the role of costs and constraints in the evolution of plasticity.
 A brief epilogue looks at how plasticity studies shed light on the nature/nurture debate in the popular media.

 Tales of the Rational: Skeptical Essays About Nature and Science.
 Freethought Press, 2000.
+(Free epub of the original paperback.)
 Engaging, compelling, witty essays that put in perspective some of the most fascinating scientific and pseudo-scientific claims of the 20th century.
 Includes discussions of: atheism, straw-man arguments, creationism, debating creationists and theists, evolutionary biology, Christian apologetics, critiques of modern science, the search for extraterrestial life, the search for the origins of life, chaos theory, and much more.
+“You will come away refreshed, with your mind challenged by what is now not as simple as it seemed…” -Ed Buckner, President, American Atheists.

 Phenotypic Evolution: A Reaction Norm Perspective, with Carl D. Schlichting, Sinauer, 1998.
 Understanding the process of adaptive evolution of phenotypes is a fundamental problem in evolutionary biology.
 In the last decade, there has been an explosion of research on phenotypic plasticity (the environmentally induced production of different phenotypes by a single genotype) as well as on the molecular details of development, reflecting the increased recognition of their importance in shaping phenotypic evolution.
 Phenotypic Evolution explicitly recognizes organisms as complex genetic-epigenetic systems developing in response to changing internal and external environments.
 As a key to a better understanding of how phenotypes evolve, the authors have developed a framework that centers on the concept of the Developmental Reaction Norm.
 This encompasses their views: (1) that organisms are better considered as integrated units than as disconnected parts; (2) that an understanding of ontogeny is vital for evaluating evolution of adult forms; and (3) that environmental heterogeneity is ubiquitous and must be acknowledged for its pervasive role in phenotypic expression.